Burnley-Crystal Palace mercoledì 03 dicembre 2025 ore 20 | 30 | formazioni quote pronostici

 La quarta sconfitta di fila ha certificato una posizione di classifica in piena zona retrocessione per un Burnely che difficilmente sfuggirà al suo destino, ma anche il Crystal Palace, che ha esattamente il doppio dei punti, si presenta a Turf Moor dopo le due sconfitte patite a Strasburgo, in Conference League, e a Selhurst Park .
 InfoBetting: Scommesse Sportive e Pronostici. 🔗 Leggi su Infobetting.com

 Pronostico Burnley vs Crystal Palace – 3 Dicembre 2025 - Crystal Palace accende l’attenzione degli appassionati di Premier League in vista del calcio d’inizio fissato per il 3 Dicembre 2025 ...
-Secondo news-sports.it
+Lo riporta news-sports.it

 Pronostico Burnley-Crystal Palace: sentenza contro le neopromosse - Crystal Palace è una partita della quattordicesima giornata di Premier League e si gioca mercoledì alle 20:30: diretta tv, probabili formazioni, pronostico.
-Si legge su ilveggente.it
+Riporta ilveggente.it

-Crystal Palace vs Burnley: TV channel, stream, kick-off time, odds & match preview - Sean Dyche's team are still searching for their first away win of the season but might find it difficult to come by against the in- goal.com scrive
+Crystal Palace vs Burnley: TV channel, stream, kick-off time, odds & match preview - Sean Dyche's team are still searching for their first away win of the season but might find it difficult to come by against the in- Lo riporta goal.com

 Burnley v Crystal Palace betting: Clarets to condemn Eagles to another defeat - Cole cannot see Frank de Boer gaining any reprieve at the fortress of Turf Moor Under pressure Frank de Boer will be desperate for victory when ...
 Lo riporta goal.com